A guide to surfing El Salvador

 Where to stay in El Zonte:

-- In El Zonte, Canegue Surf Hostal is your cheapest option at $15 a night.
-It has a nice garden and 24-hour front desk
+- In El Zonte, The Black Cat Hostal and Bar is your cheapest option at $9 a night for a shared dorm.
+It has a nice garden, a seasonal outdoor swimming pool, a bar and shared lounge and kitchen.

 K-59 is a quick, right-hand point that breaks on to the rocks.
 It is definitely a face-race along the wave when it has some size.
 It is for more experienced surfers.
 Round the corner is K61, another right point (you can walk or paddle between the two).